Best Cafe and Brunch Spots in Woolloongabba

 Brown Dog Cafe: Whimsy Meets Comfort

-Alt: Small dog looks up at the camera perched on its owners side in a Woolloongabba cafe
+Small dog looks up at the camera perched on its owners side in a Woolloongabba cafe

 Brown Dog Cafe is a cute, quirky hole-in-the-wall on bustling Logan Road that is instantly recognisable by its laid-back vibe and fun dog-themed decor.
 The walls are speckled with artwork straight out of Where the Wild Things Are, putting a smile on diners' faces.
 Brown Dog Cafe is the place to unwind and watch the world go by.